PieFlavr/CPE471-Project-3/README.md

 ## Overview

-This project implements a Grid World environment for reinforcement learning algorithms.
-The environment is a grid where an agent learns to navigate from a starting position to a goal position while maximizing rewards and minimizing penalties via a wide variety of algorithms.
+This project implements an Artifical Potential Field Controller primarily used to track a virtual target for the robot agent to follow.

 ## Project Goals

 1) [X] Design/Implement an Artificial Potential Controller to allow a mobile robot to follow/track a virtual moving target.
 2) [X] Write Matlab, Python, or C/Cpp code to implement your designed potential controller
-3) [] Write a report of the project to cover the following items:
+3) [X] Write a report of the project to cover the following items:
     * [X] (50 points total) Noise free environment (robot is assumed to localize itself accurately without noise, and be able to sense target position accurately).
         * [X] **(25 points) Plan the target to move in a linear/line trajectory and plot the tracking results:**
         1. [X] trajectories of the target and robot